Nov 14

 Key Takeaways:

 One of the greatest sources of anxiety for a user is financial transactions and for good reason.
-Victims of Cybercrime in Canada in 2022 hit $530 million of losses.
-It is critical that the tech includes Two Factor Authentication, reputable and well-known transaction services, and the best encryption realistically possible – we advise AES256.
+Victims of cybercrime in Canada in 2022 suffered $530 million of losses.
+It is critical that the tech include two-factor authentication, reputable and well-known transaction services, and the best encryption realistically possible – we advise AES256.
 Familiarity and security need to be in balance.
-Although total online security can be found with Blockchain tech, bear in mind that to many users this is unfamiliar and will be perceived as a risk... for now.
+Although total online security can be found with blockchain technology, bear in mind that to many users, this is unfamiliar and will be perceived as a risk, for now.
 A big part of peace of mind for a user is instant notification of the transaction via several channels – typically SMS in brief and email for a detailed PDF.
 The format does count.
-If somebody has spent their valuable cash, then emailing a PDF rather than in-body text will build trust.
-This leads us to the next point nicely.
+If somebody has spent their valuable cash, emailing a PDF rather than in-body text will build trust.
+This leads us nicely to the next point.

 Key takeaways:

-With even the greatest tech and experience design, don’t forget that humans move at their own pace with trust.
+Even with the greatest tech and experience design, don’t forget that humans move at their own pace with trust.
 Our behavior circuits are wired to give it slowly but lose it fast.
-How does tech build trust when it is emotive?
+How does tech build trust?
 Trust is emotive, but it is also based on repeated, self-reinforced experiences and consistency, so the number-one approach is to maximize just those characteristics of your stack, managed services and maintenance.

 Maintain a high uptime – AWS offers 99.99% or 99.95% uptime.
 Those figures might look too similar to worry about, but over a year there is a difference.
 Don’t push hot updates to your stack even in a crisis as you’ll get downtime on occasions or worse.
 Generally, big functional changes that are visible to a user are not worth it even if the tech is a bit better as a result.
 The caution used by UX/UI updates also applies to visible tech.

-Something that may be painful for Agile fans or the “old version” of Zuckerberg to hear is that moving fast and breaking things is definitely not what you need to do with modern stacks anymore.
+Something that may be painful for Agile fans to hear is that moving fast and breaking things is definitely not what you need to do with modern stacks anymore.
 Bundling and timing tech updates, solid user acceptance testing, a QA environment and regression testing without endless “Stetting” of issues all help.
 And finally: push the release date back if you are not ready.
 Trust me, it works!

 Key takeaways:

-Be willing to delay release if not fully prepared to maintain user trust
+• Be willing to delay release if not prepared to maintain user trust

-Now if you got this far with your users, some good news.
+You got this far with your users, some good news.
 They are stepping onto the other side of the riverbank, so you have loyalty.
 But that’s not enough, you want that loyalty to grow.
-In reality, digital loyalty usually grows or dies but rarely stays constant.
+In reality, digital loyalty usually grows or declines but rarely stays constant.
 So how do we grow it endlessly?
 That sounds like a lot of work.
 The best approach to use here is Nir Eyal’s Hooked Model which has a focus on stickiness – having the user come back again and again.

 Key takeaways: